Websites for Kids

 The site features games, listen and learn, and various teacher resources, from the Dallas Symphony Orchestra.

 Great graphics and fun games-like the clarinet scavenger hunt-make this New York Philharmonic website great, especially for instrumental students.

 LSO Play allows you to experience the orchestra from multiple points of view.

 Walk in this virtual tour through Cincinnati Music Hall, home of the Cincinnati Symphony Orchestra and Cincinnati Pops Orchestra.
 Take a turn looking out from the conductor’s podium, learning about the instrument sections and experience the architecture.

 Music Game/Theory/History/Listening Websites

 This website contains hundreds of learning games of varying levels, all carefully planned to gain mastery of the elements of music theory, ear training and rhythmic skills in an exciting, challenging environment.

-The Yellow Cat piano program offers students the opportunity to excel at the piano.
-Its learning methods enable students to learn quickly and to achieve higher levels of success than the standard music program.
+Resources from Yellow Cat Publishing offer students the opportunity to excel at the piano.
+Its methodology enable students to learn quickly and to achieve higher levels of success than the standard music program.

 Learning about and listening to different instruments, reading music, musical genres and links to additional sites are the features of this site.

 This is a great site for music theory.